 The Challenge of Information Overload in Corporate IT Training

 Employees have a lot going on during their workday.
 No single training is the only thing they have to remember or hold in their memory.
-Think about how busy your day is at work and how many things you read, discuss, and have to remember.
+Think about how busy your day is at work and how many things you read, discuss, and remember.

 As a result, training programs may not yield the desired outcomes, and employees may struggle to transfer their newly acquired skills into their work environment.